DeltaCamp/notus-frontend/README.md

-# Velcro DApp
+# Notus Network - Marketing Site & UI DApp

-A frontend for interacting with a Velcro node for monitoring smart contract events and firing off webhooks in response.
+A frontend for interacting with Notus nodes for monitoring smart contract events and firing off webhooks in response.

 # Setup